Why B2B Marketers Must Recognise the Threat of Cyberattacks to Actively Prevent Them

 And remember, the stakes are high.
 When an attacker finds one entry point, they usually find others, and before long, it's your data at risk and your client's data too.
 Ultimately, the information within the CRM platforms you use is a gold mine for cybercriminals.

 Even your correspondence can be a risky endeavour if it isn't secured correctly.
-In a man-in-the-middle attack, a hacker will intercept communications between yourself and your clients.
+In a man-in-the-middle attack, a hacker will intercept communications between you and your clients.
 Within these communications could be strategy decisions, transactional information, account credentials, or more.

 B2B marketing agencies are in a unique position where they can actively support cybersecurity practices in the companies they communicate with.
 Every organisation is vulnerable to cyber attacks, and the connections you have with varied organisations enable you to help support cybersecurity efforts in their businesses and your own.